TobNin2521/PK_Automation/README.md

 `npm start`

 in the */public/dev* directory.
 Before using the new changes with the node webserver you have to **build** the react website.
-To build the react project first delete all contents in the */public/dev/dist/* directory.
 The build script will build the website and move the files to this directory.
 To build the website use this command

 `npm build`

+You can find the finished build in */public/dist/build*.

 ## External Libs